 Recently, Georgian real estate has become the object of active interest from investors.
 This interest has led the state to sell the assets of some creative unions.
 In spite of their protests and attempts to restitute their property through the court, the unions have not been successful.
 One example is the sale, by the Ministry of Economic Development of Georgia, of the holiday home for composers located in the resort-city of Borjomi (reported by the news agency Reuters), with a starting price of 4.5 million USD.

-There has been no major change in recent years.
-Despite the new Culture Strategy 2025, the situation remains the same.
+No major changes have taken place in recent years.
+Despite the new Culture Strategy 2025, the situation remains unchanged:

 Comments are closed.